-Any student or visitor who observes a violation of the code of conduct should report it immediately to a staff member.
+It is the responsibility of any person who observes a violation of the code of conduct should report it immediately to a staff member.
 Any staff member who observes, or is made aware of a violation of the code of conduct should address the violation directly or report it to an administrator or the Dignity Act Coordinator (DAC).